tfurrows/js8spotter/README.txt

 If you change port or IP from the default, TCP address and port settings for JS8Spotter may be modified in the application file menu.

+Make sure to set your callsign and grid in the application file menu when running the software for the first time.

 # Usage